viralypatel/Android-SharedPreferences-Helper/README.md

     dependencies {
         ...
         ...
-        compile(group: 'com.viralypatel.sharedpreferencehelper', name: 'library', version: '1.0.0', ext: 'aar', ')
+        compile(group: 'com.viralypatel.sharedpreferenceshelper', name: 'library', version: '1.1.0', ext: 'aar', ')
     }

 > ##### Maven

     <dependency>
-            <groupId>com.viralypatel.sharedpreferencehelper</groupId>
+            <groupId>com.viralypatel.sharedpreferenceshelper</groupId>
             <artifactId>library</artifactId>
-            <version>1.0.0</version>
+            <version>1.1.0</version>
             <type>aar</type>
     </dependency>

 > ##### Add aar file locally

-You can also download the `library-1.0.0.aar` file from [this page](https://bintray.com/viralypatel/maven/Android-SharedPreferenceHelper/view#files) if you want to add it locally inside the project.
+You can also download the `library-1.0.0.aar` file from [this page](https://bintray.com/viralypatel/maven/Android-SharedPreferences-Helper/view#files) if you want to add it locally inside the project.

 > ##### Use the source code